nprapps/clerk/README.md

 The following things are assumed to be true in this documentation.

 * You are running OSX.
-* You are using Python 2.7.
-(Probably the version that came OSX.)
+* You are using Python 3.
 * You have [virtualenv](https://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) installed and working.

 For more details our stack, see our [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).